nayan-agrawal/java-notes/README.md

 ## ❓What it is?

-This contains my version of java notes which I learned from famous [Java Tutorial for Beginners 2023](https://www.youtube.com/playlist?list=PLsyeobzWxl7pe_IiTfNyr55kwJPWbgxB5) by Navin Reddy (Telusko)
+This contains my version of java notes which I learned from various resources.
+Feel free to read and learn from it.

 ## Authors